ashdtu/quick-recipe/README.md

 ## Dataset
-Please download data and model checkpoint files from [drive](https://drive.google.com/drive/folders/1hnY0ZlavaA_N8vZRS7_y9BKCQkXEff6I?usp=share_link).
-Extract it in data/ and model/ directories respectively.
+Please download data, model checkpoint files and logs from [drive](https://drive.google.com/drive/folders/1hnY0ZlavaA_N8vZRS7_y9BKCQkXEff6I?usp=share_link).
+Extract it in data/, model/ and logs/ directories respectively.
 Once extracted in data/, our processed YouCook2 dataset in Pickle format will be available at `data/full_master_updated.pkl`.

 ### Acknowledgement
 This codebase has been initialised from the [repo](https://github.com/frankxu2004/cooking-procedural-extraction) for the paper "A Benchmark for Structured Procedural Knowledge Extraction from Cooking Videos".